bocadilloproject/vue-example/README.md

 It will be running at http://localhost:8000.

-To serve the frontend app, run `cd frontend` and then:
+In another terminal, run `cd frontend` and then start the Vue frontend using:

 ```bash
 npm start
 ```

 You can access it at http://localhost:8080.

+Happy URL shortening!

+## License

+MIT